 The Board is responsible for setting strategic direction, making strategic decisions and seeking assurance that services are delivered in a safe, caring and effective way.
 The Board has responsibility for managing risk and engaging patients and all stakeholders.
 The unitary Board is led by a Non-Executive Chair and composed of executive and Non-Executive directors.

-The organization operates according to a set of rules (currently under revision) which are approved by the Financial Conduct Authority.
+The organisation operates according to a set of rules which are approved by the Financial Conduct Authority.

 In addition to the Board, the following committees are chaired by the Non-Executive directors: